OpenSILEX/docs-community-dev/docs/github.md

 Note that you can use `git status -s` for a shorter answer (less verbose).
 If a file appears in red, its means that it has been modified but not yet "added" to the list of files whose changes are to be commited to your branch.

-You can visualize line per line the changes you made to a file with `git diff <filename>`.
+You can visualise line per line the changes you made to a file with `git diff <filename>`.
 For example, you would use `git diff github.md` in order to see the changes made to the file *github.md*.

 An important step is the selection of the created or changed files whose changes you would like to record to the repository (i.e. commit).